 Child Care Aware of America is an organization that works with more than 400 state and local Child Care Resource and Referral (CCR&R) agencies nationwide.
 You can conduct a CCR&R search for options near your home or work.

-One of the best resources you can find at the Child Care Aware official site is their database of state-by-state resources for child care, financial assistance, health, and social services.
+One of the best resources at the Child Care Aware official site is their database of state-by-state resources for child care, financial assistance, health, and social services.

-Another alternative option for finding child care is Care.com, a nationwide company offering a range of services for childcare, senior care, housekeeping, pet care, and special needs.
+Another alternative option for finding child care is Care.com, a nationwide company offering services for childcare, senior care, housekeeping, pet care, and special needs.

-Care.com gives you the option to select when you need care: now, within a week, or within a month.
+Care.com allows you to select when you need care: now, within a week, or a month.
 This flexibility is helpful for those who work onsite a few days a week but telework the rest.
-Once you’ve given your timeline, you have the option to seek care at your home or in a daycare center, and then they display your options.
+Once you’ve given your timeline, you can seek care at your home or in a daycare center, and then they display your options.
 Care.com is not directly affiliated with the military.